cloudfoundry/diego-windows-release/README.md

 in your diego deployment manifest.

 Note: The ETCD_CLUSTER and CF_ETCD_CLUSTER values **must** be of the form `http://10.10.5.10:4001` and not `10.10.5.10:4001` (i.e. they must be URIs, not IP addresses).

+Note: SYSLOG_HOST_IP and SYSLOG_PORT are listed as SYSLOG_DAEMON_HOST and SYSLOG_DAEMON_PORT respectively in the bosh manifest

 ## Deploying Diego to a local BOSH-Lite instance